 People struggling with addiction also ask to borrow money, which means your loved one may be asking for your money a little too much.
 Take note of this and whether they ever pay it back.
 Also, keep watch of where they go to obtain their income.
-Some people deep into addiction will resort to gambling, prostitution, or drug dealing themselves to afford their addiction, but they are also liable to get into deeper financial debt, be arrested, or in trouble with the wrong people.
+Some people deep into addiction will resort to gambling, prostitution, or drug dealing themselves to afford their addiction, but they are also liable to get into deeper financial debt, be arrested, or be in trouble with the wrong people.

 One of the most apparent signs of heroin use is the appearance of track marks on a person’s arms.
-Track marks can appear like ink pen marks smudged on the skin or like thumbprint-sized bruises, indicating the site of heroin injection.
+Track marks can appear like ink pen marks smudged on the skin or thumbprint-sized bruises, indicating the site of heroin injection.

 If a heroin user has relapsed, they will have track marks if they are an intravenous user.
 If they are wearing unseasonable clothing that covers their arms and legs, it’s possible that the individual is trying to hide track marks.
 Some people may even attempt to use skin foundation or concealer makeup to cover their track marks.

 Another very common symptom of a heroin relapse is pronounced drowsiness.
 Opioids act on the body as depressants, making individuals incredibly drowsy and lethargic.
 By appearances, heroin users appear inexplicably tired and will often have difficulty staying awake.
 It’s not uncommon to see heroin users falling asleep while sitting up or even standing, which is one of the most telltale signs of an opioid problem.

 Heroin users also tend to fall into an incredibly heavy and deep sleep from which they are very, very difficult to wake.
 If a recovered heroin addict appears to be so excessively drowsy that they are on the verge of falling asleep while standing or sitting up, it’s very likely that a heroin relapse may have occurred.
 Seek medical help immediately, especially if a respiratory collapse or depressed heartbeat occurs.